MOSO Real Estate Agent - Licensing and Onboarding

 Apply for Exam/License

-- Create or Login to your DRE eLicensing account
+1. Create or Log in to your DRE eLicensing account

 Pass the Exam

-For detailed instructions on applying for your license, please refer to the official DRE resources: DRE Application Guide - What Documents You Need
+For detailed instructions on applying for your license, please refer to the official DRE resources

 Sign the Real Estate Independent Contractor Agreement with Loan Factory.
 This may be automated and you may be able to sign online, as part of the onboarding process.